denysbutenko/provisioning/README.md

 Armbian has a convenient root login script that interactively sets up a sudo-enabled user.
 Once complete, you **must reboot** because orange pi needs to resize its filesystem.
 Then, **login as your user** and `sudo apt update && sudo apt upgrade`.

-Optionally, begin by installing my universal server dotfiles.
+Optionally, begin by installing my [server dotfiles][1].
 Refer to the Snippets section at the bottom of this README.

 Install core software and configuration using the provisioning script: